“Penstemon” Care Guide: Top Growing Tips & Tricks

 Spring

-In spring, start by cleaning up dead foliage and debris around your Penstemon plants.
-This is also an excellent time to divide and replant any overcrowded clumps.
+In spring, clean up dead foliage and debris around your Penstemon plants.
+This is a good time to divide and replant any overcrowded clumps.
 Apply a balanced, slow-release fertilizer to encourage new growth.

 Summer

 During summer, ensure your Penstemons receive adequate water, especially during dry spells.
-Deadhead spent blooms to encourage continuous flowering and prevent seed formation, which can drain the plant’s energy.
+Deadhead spent blooms to promote continuous flowering and prevent seed formation, which can drain the plant’s energy.

 Fall